The Transitions Difference

 - On site set-up of equipment, training and education on how to use the equipment

 It is unique for a hospice company to have its own supplier.
-By partnering with AME, Transitions is able to provide specialized equipment that best fits each individual’s care needs at no cost to the patient.
+By partnering with TME, Transitions is able to provide specialized equipment that best fits each individual’s care needs at no cost to the patient.
 Examples of this equipment include:

 - Specialty beds

 - Alternating pressure and/or low air loss mattresses